Risk Management Options

-Women with BRCA mutations have options for managing their risks for breast and ovarian cancer.
-The most appropriate options differ between women and depend on many considerations.
-In general there are 3 categories of risk management options which are outlined below and are discussed in more detail in their respective sections.
+High-risk women have options for managing their risks for breast and ovarian cancer.
+Risk-management decisions are very personal and the best option depends on many factors.
+There are 3 general categories of risk-management options which are outlined below and are discussed in more detail in their respective sections.

 The National Comprehensive Cancer Network (NCCN) is a consortium of cancer centers with experts in management of hereditary cancer.
 The NCCN updates their guidelines for risk management for people with hereditary risk for cancer, based on the latest research.
 In general, NCCN guidelines dictate the standard of care for high-risk patients.

 It is important to remember that none of the risk-management options will eliminate all cancer risk.
 Some risk always remains, even with the surgical options.

 Disclaimer: Health links are made available for educational purposes only.
 This information should not be interpreted as medical advice.
 All health information should be discussed with your health care provider.
 Please read our full disclaimer for more information.

 This site has been made possible by a generous grant from Morphotek.